SoftwareHeritage/swh-docs/docs/index.rst

 swh.docs
     developer documentation (used to generate this doc you are reading)

+:ref:`swh.graph <swh-graph>`
+    Fast, compressed, in-memory representation of the archive, with tooling to generate and query it.

 :ref:`swh.indexer <swh-indexer>`
     tools and workers used to crawl the content of the archive and extract derived information from any artifact stored in it